-- The supported adapters are located in the WL\HOME\server\lib directory.
-For the Exactly-once QOS, the transaction adapter, jms-xa-adp.rar, must be deployed in the domain where the bridge is running, via the select Deployments Æ Connector node on the console. - This jms-xa-adp.rar adapter must also be identified in the Adapter JNDI Name attribute as eis.jms.WLSConnectionFactoryJNDIXA on the JMS Bridge Destination Æ Configuration tab for both the source and target bridge destinations. - For WebLogic JMS, verify that you are using the transactional XAConnectionFactory for the queue or topic destinations mapped to both the source and target bridge destinations.
-To verify this, the following attributes must be set on the JMS Æ Connection Factory Æ Configuration Æ Transactions console tab or in the configuration file (config.xml): - UserTransactionsEnabled=true - XAConnectionFactory=true - For third-party JMS vendors, verify that you are using a transactional connection factory for the destinations mapped to the source and target bridge destinations.
+- The supported adapters are located in the WL_HOME\server\lib directory.
+For the Exactly-once QOS, the transaction adapter, jms-xa-adp.rar, must be deployed in the domain where the bridge is running, via the select Deployments > Connector node on the console. - This jms-xa-adp.rar adapter must also be identified in the Adapter JNDI Name attribute as $\verb"eis.jms.WLSConnectionFactoryJNDIXA"$ on the JMS Bridge Destination > Configuration tab for both the source and target bridge destinations. - For WebLogic JMS, verify that you are using the transactional XAConnectionFactory for the queue or topic destinations mapped to both the source and target bridge destinations.
+To verify this, the following attributes must be set on the JMS > Connection Factory > Configuration > Transactions console tab or in the configuration file (config.xml):

+UserTransactionsEnabled=true XAConnectionFactory=true

+For third-party JMS vendors, verify that you are using a transactional connection factory for the destinations mapped to the source and target bridge destinations.

-For more information about using the Exactly-once QOS when interoperating between releases, see "Interoperating with Different WebLogic Server Releases" on page 4-1.
+For more information about using the Exactly-once QOS when interoperating between releases, see Section 4.1, "Interoperating with Different WebLogic Server Releases".

-Can a messaging bridge to automatically downgrade the quality of service if the Exactly-once service isn't available on either the source or target bridge destination?
+5.4 Can a messaging bridge to automatically downgrade the quality of service if the Exactly-once service isn't available on either the source or target bridge destination?

-Yes, just make sure to select the QOS Degradation Allowed check box on the Messaging Bridge Æ Configuration Æ General administration console page.
+Yes, just make sure to select the QOS Degradation Allowed check box on the Messaging Bridge > Configuration > General administration console page.

-I deployed the transactional jms-xa-adp.rar resource adapter on domain where the message bridge is running, but I still get a "failed to find bridge adapter" message?
+5.5 I deployed the transactional ims-xa-adp.rar resource adapter on domain where the message bridge is running, but I still get a "failed to find bridge adapter" message?

 You need to associate both the source and target bridge destinations with the appropriate.rar adapters in order for the bridge to communicate with them.
-For the jms-xa-adp.rar transaction adapter, it must be identified in the Adapter JNDI Name attribute as eis.jms.WLSConnectionFactoryJNDIXA on the JMS Bridge Destination & Configuration tab for both the source and target bridge destinations.
+For the jms-xa-adp.rar transaction adapter, it must be identified in the Adapter JNDI Name attribute as eis.jms.WLSConnectionFactoryJNDIXA on the JMS Bridge Destination Æ Configuration tab for both the source and target bridge destinations.